keeganmilsten/Reborn_OS/README.md

 sudo ./build.sh -v
 ```

-To rebuild the ISO, simply remove the `build` and `Cnchi <VERSION>` folders in addition to emptying the `out` folder.
+To rebuild the ISO, simply remove the `build` folder in addition to emptying the `out` folder.
 Next, re-enter the command from step 5.

 ### Create the Reborn-OS Repo (note for Reborn OS team)